 The significance of this is that low blood glucose levels, together with insulin, leptin and triglycerides, are considered to be extremely important factors in overall health and longevity.

-Cannabis consumers of the study were also found to have 17 percent lower insulin resistance levels, and on average smaller waist circumferences.
+Cannabis consumers of the study were also found to have 17 percent lower insulin resistance levels and on average smaller waist circumferences.
 Larger waist circumference has been strongly linked to increased risk of diabetes.

 Fat stores the main psychoactive ingredient in cannabis

-The body stores THC in fat, and as the body begins to burn fat during exercise, small amounts of the compound is released into the bloodstream.
+The body stores THC in fat, and as the body begins to burn fat during exercise, small amounts of the compound are released into the bloodstream.
 This produces similar effects as it would if you were to consume a small amount of cannabis.

 During a 2013 study, it was seen that THC blood levels increased by about 15 percent immediately after exercise, but dissipated two hours after the workout.